Khalifnashon/Phase-1-Independent-Project/README.md

     #### Requirement
     Json Server -

+## How to run it
+    Open your HTML file, and make sure you have live share extension installed.
+    Click  on go live to veiw the page on the browser.

 ## BDD
     As a user :
     - I will able to like the products of the shop